Dig2Pin/Dig2Pin/README.md

 ```

-files inside site folder is copy from keystone blog example, need to modify.
+files inside the site folder are copied from keystone blog example, need to modify.

 # Join Us
-We are team from MeetUGo.Com platform,  which is a social calendar.
+We are a team from MeetUGo.Com platform,  which is a social calendar.
 We find out people have need to find more useful events in their social network.
 And we upgrade the idea to more formal links.

 We are in the early stage.
 Contact us via huanry@mail.meetugo.com